Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 2. release of vasoactive substances into the blood

-3. decrease in myocardial contractility
+3. decreased myocardial contractility

 4. all of the above

-1. level of transaminases
+1. transaminase level

 2. alkaline phosphatase level